mil-collab/summary/README.md

 ### kyverno-requirements
 RBAC for kyverno (needs to be installed on a cluster so every usage of kyverno will work.

+### local-env-setup
+Everything we did to mimic the rancher + argo environment online.
+Added in case it will be handy.

 ### node-taints
 A chart that gives nodes taints based on their names (matches a role).